APPFL/APPFL/docs/users/compressor.rst

 Functionalities
 ---------------

 The APPFL compressor can be used to compress and decompress the model parameters by invoking the ``compressor.compress_model`` and ``compressor.decompress_model`` methods.
+For example, for ``SZ2Compressor``, the following is the method signature:

 .. code-block:: python

-    class Compressor:
+    class SZ2Compressor:
         def __init__(self, compressor_config: DictConfig):
             pass